Swansea.com Stadium: Naming

 During its construction, a variety of names were suggested for it: most commonly used was "White Rock" stadium (after the copper works of the same name which existed on the site historically).
 However "White Rock" was only used as a temporary name during its construction and when work was finished, the name was dropped and the stadium owners began looking for sponsors for the stadium.
 While sponsors were being searched for, it was called "New Stadium Swansea".
 On 18 October 2005, Swansea-based developers Liberty Properties Plc won the naming rights to call it "Liberty Stadium".
 In UEFA matches, it is called Swansea Stadium due to UEFA regulations on sponsorship.

-On 8 May 2015 the stadium was renamed The Katie Phillips Stadium for one night only.
+On 8 May 2015, for one night only, the stadium was renamed The Katie Phillips Stadium, after an Ospreys supporter chosen at random.
 On 9 August 2021, the stadium was renamed the Swansea.com stadium following a 10-year contract being agreed with Swansea.com, a business which shares director Martin Morgan with Swansea City.

 International fixtures

-The ground has also hosted eight Wales international football fixtures.
+The ground has also hosted nine Wales international football fixtures.
 The first was the first Wales match in Swansea for 17 years, and saw local player John Hartson captain the team for the first time, in a goalless draw against Slovenia.
 The first competitive game and first victory was a 2–0 win over Switzerland in UEFA Euro 2012 qualification on 7 October 2011.
-The most recent game was a goalless draw against the United States on 12 November 2020, the first Wales game at the venue for seven years.
+The most recent game was a 0–1 loss against the Canada on 9 September 2025, the first Wales game at the venue for five years.